 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #ScrubDots #CollectiveBias

 Looking for an easy breakfast that the entire family will love?
-This Fajita Breakfast Casserole can be prepared the night before so all you have to do in the morning is pop it in the oven, then sit back and enjoy your coffee.
+This Fajita Breakfast Casserole with sausage, onions and peppers can be prepared the night before so all you have to do in the morning is pop it in the oven, then sit back and enjoy your coffee.
 Not only that, it’s the one time the kids won’t complain about eating veggies for breakfast!

 Does anyone actually like doing dishes?
 I’m sure there’s got to be one person on the planet who does but I sure haven’t met them yet!
 I don’t mind the dishes when they’re easy but when you’re stuck with a sink full of dirty pots and pans, it’s just not fun.
 There are certain recipes that always end like that and have me dreading the dishes before I even start cooking.

 One thing I’ve found is that the cheesier the dish, the worse the cleanup so I try to make sure I’m prepared ahead of time.
 When I wanted to make my Fajita Breakfast Casserole With Sausage recently, I had a plan.
 I was going to shop for the ingredients I needed at Target so that I could pick up cleaning supplies too.
 Scotch-Brite® Scrub Dots were going to help make my life a little easier!

 Since I already use Scotch-Brite™ Brand sponges on a regular basis, I knew I was going to like these Scotch-Brite® Scrub Dots sponges.